-In anticipation of the CQMag online issue that is going to be available soon, I thought I’d give you another peek at my crazy quilt square embellished with goldwork…
+In anticipation of an article that I wrote for an issue of CQMag online, I thought I’d give you another peek at my crazy quilt square embellished with goldwork…

 Well, live and learn.
 And, of course, as a salve for my ignorance, I reminded myself of The Rule of crazy quilting: that there are no rules.

 (Still, one does like to look as if one knows what one is doing….!)

 If you want to see the rest of this project, you can read my article on CQMag Online, titled Goldwork and Crazy Quilting.